afonsolage/bevysfactory/README.md

 Game combat won't be advanced like a Souls Game, but more a mid paced game like Valheim.

 ### Melee combat
-Melee combat will be based on taking damage and hitting back, dodge or parry timming won't be required.
+Melee combat will be based on taking damage and hitting back, dodge or parry timing won't be required.

 ### Ranged combat
 Ranged combat won't have auto aim or projectile path line, but will have a fixed cross aim and the drop will be low,